souravs17031999/CCP-AWS-CLFC01/README.md

 ## Management, Monitoring, and Governance:
 **Amazon EventBridge**
 - Easily build loosely coupled, event-driven architectures to help you deploy new features faster.
+- Event rules to react to something like some action if some IAM root user logs in etc....
+-  pay-per-invoke task and event scheduler that triggers based on parameters you define
+-  Schema registry: model event schema
+-  archive events sent to eventbus, can be replayed archived events
+-  An event bus is a pipeline that receives events.
+Rules associated with the event bus evaluate events as they arrive.
+Each rule checks whether an event matches the rule's criteria.
+-  Default eventbus, Custom eventbus, Partner eventbus

 ![image](https://github.com/souravs17031999/CCP-AWS-CLFC01/assets/33771969/f8b819e7-6893-4d2d-b469-a736a38ee0b2)